charmed-kubernetes/kubernetes-docs/pages/k8s/ldap.md

 snap automates retrieving a token.

-See the [Client configuration][keystone-client-config] to in order to create the kubeconfig to use against the keystone server.
+See the [Client configuration][keystone-client-config] to in order to create the kubeconfig to use against the Keystone server.

 The client will require the `client-keystone-auth` binary to use this config, which can be installed using